-- (1) Except to the extent that a contrary intention is expressed, this policy binds The University of Sydney Foundation Program Pty Limited (CRICOS Provider Code: 00026A), staff, students and affiliates (including accommodation and caregiver providers). - (2) This policy and its procedures apply to: - (a) international students under the age of 18 in connection with their study at the College for the duration of their Confirmation of Appropriate Accommodation and Welfare letter issued by the University of Sydney. - (b) international students under the age of 18 who are not student visa holders.
+- (1) Except to the extent that a contrary intention is expressed, this policy binds Navitas Australia Pty Limited (formerly named Study Group Australia Pty Limited) trading as Taylors College Sydney (the College) staff, students and affiliates (including accommodation and caregiver providers). - (2) This policy and its procedures apply to: - (a) international students under the age of 18 in connection with their study at the College for the duration of their Confirmation of Appropriate Accommodation and Welfare letter (CAAW) issued by Taylors College. - (b) international students under the age of 18 who are not student visa holders.